aakhilv/pixelart/README.md

 # pixelart
 The official repo for the Pixelart project.
-Contribute by forking this repository and make a pull request with your changes.
+Contribute by forking this repository and making a pull request with your changes.

 Up to date demo: https://aakhilv.github.io/pixelart